 - Vessels can be further outfitted to increase versatility:

-- Mechanical seals – allow the vessel to be pressurized as well as reach low vacuum (28 Hg)
+- Mechanical seals – allow the vessel to be pressurized as well as reach a low vacuum (28 Hg)

 - Liquid lances – allow the media to be sprayed onto the substrate